IanDCarroll/GoScrumYourself/DailyScrum.md

  3. __Do I see any blockers that prevent me from meeting the Sprint Goal?__

+10/30/16
+ 1. __What did I do Yesterday that helped meet the Sprint Goal?__
+  - Sprint 13 Review
+  - Sprint 13 Retrospective
+  - Read to chapter 9 in "Extreme Programming Explained"
+ 2. __What will I do today to help meet the Sprint Goal?__
+  - Sprint 14 Planning
+  - Start ex14 In Learn Ruby the Hard Way
+ 3. __Do I see any blockers that prevent me from meeting the Sprint Goal?__
+  - Sickness.
+I'm still pretty sick and I need to sleep, so I will code some and then get some rest.
+In the retail world, the idea of not coming to work because you're sick is unheard of.
+If you don't come in to work while you are sick, you are penalized by not being paid that day, or otherwise from having to take a sick day, which there are not an infinite ammount of, or take a social hit because you're not as dependable as they need.
+So you go into work sick, everyone else gets sick.
+They all have to come into work too.
+I hear software development is not like that.
+I'll have to remember that when telling developers about being sick.
+They'll expect me to be sensible in a way I haven't been since my school years.

+***
+Sprint 14^
+***

 10/29/16
  1. __What did I do Yesterday that helped meet the Sprint Goal?__
   - Ammend repo for Hack for LA DWC project